 Fill in the contact form below and we will get in touch with you to discuss your requirements

-The Origins of the Welsh Dragonby Wayne Foley, Feb 2019
+The Origins of the Welsh Dragonby Well Polished Swansea, Feb 2019

 Dragons have been documenting in myth, legend and folklore for centuries.
 With the amount of different cultures across the globe that have written records and documents pertaining to the supposedly mythical beast, many find it hard to argue that they are in fact a work of fiction.
 Dragons have played an integral role in ancient and even more contemporary history and the Welsh Dragon is no exception.

 The current Welsh flag has been claimed to be the oldest national flag in existence, due to the dragons prevalence in Welsh culture.
 The Welsh kings of Aberffraw is said to have first adopted the dragon in the 5th century in order to represent the might of the Welsh after their withdrawal from Roman Occupation.